tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_slides.md

 path1: /docapis_introtoapis.html
 ---

-The slides correspond to API workshops that I give.
-The slide groups mirror the same sections in the course (most sections have slides, but not all).
+These slides correspond to API workshops that I give.
+For the most part, the slide groups mirror the same sections in the course.
+Most sections have slides, but not all because not all material can be covered during a one-day workshop.

 {% if site.format == "kindle" or site.format == "pdf" %}